A History of Faith.

 In 2023, we sold our building .

-Here's how we are donating the funds:
+Here's how we have donated the funds:

 $14,375,000